microsoft/onnxruntime/docs/Memory_Optimizer.md

 ## Quick trial

 1. Make sure ONNX Runtime training wheel is installed and correctly configured.
-2. Integrate models using ORTModule, be noted log_level should be lower than INFO.
+2. Integrate models using ORTModule, be noted log_level should be equal or lower than INFO.
 	> ort_model = ORTModule(pt_model, DebugOptions(log_level=LogLevel.INFO))
 3. Run the training as usual and redirect all outputs into log file; then stop it after training few steps.
 4. Check the logging file, search "Summary", you could possibly find something like this: